Throughout the Church Year,

 The Epiphany Season

-The Epiphany Season lasts from Epiphany until Lent (through the end of February this year).
+The Epiphany Season lasts from Epiphany until Lent (through the end of February in 2017).

 Ash Wednesday (March 1, 2017) began the season of Lent with contemplative services which included the option to receive a cross made out of ash on your forehead.
 Services took place at 7 a.m., noon, and 6 p.m. (in place of the regular Wednesday evening service).

 Click the link for a page of Lenten devotional resources put together by the Daughters of the King.